|

 Commencing steam trials in June 1949, it was found that the fireman's compartment was unbearably hot, though probably not much hotter than a cab of any large steam locomotive in the summer, but the original design had envisaged adopting oil firing in the long run.
 Plus there was poor insulation between the (internal) smokebox door and the 'A' end cab, causing that driving compartment to be uncomfortably hot.
 As a result, the crew were only prepared to drive from this end for short distances, requiring the locomotive to be turned regularly, and explains why in many photos the central front window and doors are often open.
 Also the outer body panels had to be removed if wanting to examine or repair any boiler parts.
 Even filling with water proved difficult as the water filler point was higher than most station water crane hoses could reach.
 No doubt these problems would have been resolved in production locos.

 During running some serious problems surfaced, the worst being a persistent problem with the breaking of sleeve valves on Number 1 bogie, causing failure and requiring a tow back to the workshop many times.
-In addition 36001 also broke a crank axle after hauling a test train; and firebricks kept collapsing, so it was not long before this came to the notice of Waterloo.
-A lot more effort and money was poured into Leader, though by this time Bulleid had left for Ireland.
+In addition, 36001 broke a crank axle after hauling a test train, and firebricks kept collapsing, so it was not long before this came to the notice of Waterloo.
+A lot more effort and money was poured into overcoming the issues with '36001', though by this time Bulleid had left for Ireland.